TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'How does financing work for ADUs?'
-    faq__list--item__answer: 'There are a variety of methods available for ADUs - contact us for additional information on financing options.
-Many customers tell us that they’ve used a Home Equity Line of Credit (HELOC) to finance their ADU installation.'
+    faq__list--item__answer: 'At Abodu, we offer a curated set of pre-arranged financing options through partners.
+Depending on your situation, we can help you tap into your home equity (through a HELOC or Cash-out Refi), obtain a traditional loan (construction loan, renovation loan), or take advantage of "zero-down" financing options through our partners who take fractional ownership in your home in exchange for the cash to build an ADU.
+Talk to us and we''ll point you in the right direction.'
   -
     type: faq__list--item
-    faq__list--item__question: 'How will you get the pre-fabricated ADU into my backyard?'
+    faq__list--item__question: 'How will you get the prefab (pre-fabricated) ADU into my backyard?'
     faq__list--item__answer: 'If you have plenty of access space for us to move it, via rollers, into the backyard, then we’ll do that.
 If you have a bit less access space, we will use a crane to lift the Abodu over your main home.'
   -
     type: faq__list--item
     faq__list--item__question: 'Can I rent my ADU to anyone?'
     faq__list--item__answer: 'Yes.
-If you live in the main house, you can rent your Abodu to anyone you please - aging parents, children back from school, the new teacher at your local elementary school, a local firefighter, etc. The possibilities are endless.'
+If you live in the main house, you can rent your Abodu to anyone you please - aging parents, children back from school, a teacher, a local firefighter - the possibilities are endless.'
   -
     type: faq__list--item
     faq__list--item__question: 'Are these ADUs considered mobile homes?'